curl/everything-curl/usingcurl-ftp.md

-FTP, the File Transfer Protocol, is probably the oldest network protocol that curl supports - it was created in the early 1970s and the official spec that still is the goto documention is [RFC 959](http://www.ietf.org/rfc/rfc959.txt) from 1985.
+FTP, the File Transfer Protocol, is probably the oldest network protocol that curl supports - it was created in the early 1970s and the official spec that still is the goto documentation is [RFC 959](http://www.ietf.org/rfc/rfc959.txt) from 1985.
 Published well over a decade before the first curl release.

 FTP was created in a different era of Internet and computers and as such it